 Customers at all our campuses globally can take advantage of renewable energy to reduce their carbon emissions.
 Four of our campuses are powered by more than 99% renewable energy (hydro, tidal and wind) for critical IT load through our utility partners, while other campuses provide access to green power purchases and renewable energy credits through local utilities.

 Vantage actively partners with energy providers, customers and industry groups, such as the Renewable Energy Buyers Alliance (REBA), to advocate and invest in additional renewable energy options globally.
 We consult with regional utilities regarding their use of renewable energy sources within the mix of uninterrupted power they provide our campuses.
 As your partner, we’ll alert you to carbon offset investment opportunities that subsidize those utilities’ use of renewable energy.
-Of course, we always seek ever-lower PUEs in all our data centers to reduce your costs and provide a better value—but we also recognize that operating more efficiently contributes to reduced carbon emissions as well.
+Of course, we always seek ever-lower PUEs in all our data centers to reduce your costs and provide a better value—but we also recognize that finding renewable sources of energy directly contributes to reduced carbon emissions as well.

 Making Water Usage Effectiveness (WUE) irrelevant.